 After: Truly Sensational

-Isn't this just the best?
-Now her kitchen shimmers and dances with light from the hexagon pattern tile (Oceanside Tile) and Caesarstone quartz in Pure White.
-CliqStudios cabinetry was painted in a calming blue-gray, with the insides painted the same color for continuity.
+Now her kitchen shimmers.
+Light bounces off the hexagon pattern tile (Oceanside Tile) and Caesarstone quartz in Pure White.
+The CliqStudios cabinetry is a calming blue-gray hue and the insides were painted the same color for continuity.